Zero Indirect Band Gap in Non-Hermitian Systems: Abstract

 \section{Abstract}

 Zero indirect gaps in band models are typically viewed as unstable and achievable only through fine-tuning.
 Recent works, however, have revealed robust semimetallic phases in Hermitian systems where the indirect gap remains pinned at zero over a finite parameter range.
 Here, we extend this paradigm to non-Hermitian lattice models by studying a one-dimensional diamond-like system with gain and loss.
-We show that a zero indirect band gap can remain stable against non-Hermitian perturbations and identify the regimes where this robustness persists.
-Remarkably, we find that the zero indirect gap induces a suppression of the non-Hermitian skin effect distinct from other physical mechanics already discussed in the literature.
+We show that the zero indirect band gap in the real part of the spectrum remains stable in the presence of non-Hermitian perturbations and identify the parameter regime in which this robustness persists.
+We find that the appearance of the zero indirect gap coincides with the suppression of the non-Hermitian skin effect.
 Our results reveal new connections between indirect gaps, exceptional points and non-Hermitian skin effect, opening avenues for experimental realizations.